 The head and neck area is one of the most vulnerable body parts during car accidents because it’s not always adequately protected by airbags or seat belts.
 Whiplash is a common injury sustained in single-vehicle accidents, as this type of motion can cause small tears in the ligaments and muscles surrounding the neck.
-Other head and neck injuries include concussions, skull fractures, brain trauma, facial fractures, and spinal cord injuries.
+Other head and neck injuries include concussions, back injuries, skull fractures, brain trauma, facial fractures, and spinal cord injuries.

 Broken bones are another common injury suffered by those involved in single-vehicle car accidents.
 If you experience blunt force trauma from hitting the steering wheel or dashboard with great force, then there’s a good chance that you may have broken bones somewhere on your body.
 Broken arms, wrists, legs, ribs, and more can all result from an accident like this.

 Organs within our bodies are very sensitive to trauma; if they’re damaged during an accident, internal bleeding could occur, which can be life-threatening if not treated immediately.
-Internal injuries can manifest themselves without any external bruising or visible signs of harm, so if you feel pain anywhere inside your body after an accident, make sure you get checked out right away.
+Internal and soft injuries can manifest themselves without any external bruising or visible signs of harm, so if you feel pain anywhere inside your body after an accident, make sure you get checked out right away.